AstroNvim/docs/docs/intro.md

 #### Install Debugger

-Enter `:DapInstall` followed by the name of the debugger you want to install<br>
+Enter `:DapInstall` followed by the name of the debugger you want to install

-Example: `:DapInstall python`
+> Example: `:DapInstall python`

 #### Manage plugins